 THE HOWLIN’ WOLF – 828 SOUTH PETERS – NEW ORLEANS, LOUISIANA – (504) 522-WOLF

-Poor Boys Enterprises-New bar from the Siberia guys, very casual start times for live music-1328 St Bernard Ave, New Orleans, LA 70116
+Poor Boys Enterprises-Very casual start times for live music-1328 St Bernard Ave, New Orleans, LA 70116

 Aunt Tiki’s 1207 Decatur St. New Orleans LA-“punk rock” bar.
 One of the cooler bars in the quarter.
 Never closes

 Beachbum Berry’s Latitude 29– 321 N Peters St, New Orleans, LA 70130 (504) 609-3811-Tiki bar and restaurant.
 Nice happy hour specials-Very pretty inside.

 Sazarac Bar at the Roosevelt Hotel-Fancy Schmancy joint inside a fancy schmancy hotel and inventented a famous fancy schmancy cocktail.
 The hotel is really not all that much more than your average lodging so might be worth the splurge for a night.Edit

 130 Roosevelt Way, New Orleans, LA 70112 *not trashy

 Saturn Bar-3067 St. Claude Ave.
 NOLA 70117 504-949-7532.
 Monday Thru Saturday 5PM-Til Sunday 6PM-Til 3067 St Claude Ave New Orleans, LA 70117 (504) 949-7532 Far far away from the French Quarter.
 Its been there for years and has a great vibe and sometimes has bands.
 Some say its haunted.